federicomaffei/federicomaffei.github.io/_posts/2014-12-31-DNS-whatisit.md

 - Hierarchy goes from left to right, so we can say that *example* is a **subdomain** of *com*.
 And so on.

 - A name that can be associated to a specific machine connected to a network with an IP address is called **hostname**.
-Let's say it's the leftmost work in the domain name.
+Let's say it's the leftmost label in the domain name.

 ###Questions that pop out at this point